Tim DeKay: Early life

-Tim DeKay was born June 12, 1963, to Jim DeKay and Jill Vaughn in Lansing, New York, where he and his brother Jamey grew up.
-He attended Lansing High School, approximately nine miles from Ithaca.
+Tim DeKay was born Timothy Robert DeKay June 12, 1963, to Jim DeKay and Jill Vaughn in Lansing, New York, where he and his brother Jamey grew up.
+He attended Lansing High School.
 Growing up, DeKay enjoyed athletics, having played both varsity basketball and baseball, the latter of which is a generational tradition in his family.
-He also enjoyed the arts and performed in his high school's production of Oliver!.
+He enjoyed the arts and performed in his high school's production of Oliver!.
 DeKay attended Le Moyne College to study business and philosophy, where he also played baseball, eventually deciding to pursue a career in theater.

 DeKay planned for a career in business or law and graduated with a bachelor's degree in business administration in 1985.
 However, he realized that he wanted to work in theater instead.
 After taking a few courses in directing at Syracuse University, DeKay attended Rutgers University, where he received a Master of Fine Arts degree and met his wife, actress Elisa Taylor.